Tips to Keep Yourself Well and Healthy During A Pandemic?

 Of course, there are financial implications which we have seen, and the results this could have on a person’s mental health and their families.

 Here is another vital issue that affects health and wellness in a pandemic.
-People choose not to visit a hospital or clinic to get care of non-pandemic related health problems.
+People choose not to visit a hospital or clinic to get care for non-pandemic-related health problems.

-When you are generally fit, and well, this may not be so much of a problem.
+When you are generally fit and well, this isn’t much of a problem.

 We must have access to health care that is safe during these times.